rredefined/ShadowlessDash/README.md

 <hr>

-# XaloraClient • The modern client panel for Pterodactyl
+# Shadowless • The modern client panel for Pterodactyl

 All features: